PNL calculation

 The PNL over the capital calculation for each trade is:

-% of investment * PNL over volume / 100
+% of investment * (PNL over volume / 100).

 For example, using the DOGE trade (from the print below) the calculation is:

-NLP= 5.01 * 0.49 / 100
+PNL= 5.01 * 0.49 / 100

-NLP = 0.02%
+PNL = 0.02%

 Out-of-sync trades are not computed in the analytics.
 Trades can get out of sync when the user makes changes in the exchange or when there are communication failures between Anny and the Exchange.